hyperledger-cacti/cacti/whitepaper/whitepaper.md

 - **Validator**: The entity monitors transaction records of Ledger operation, and it determines the result(success, failed, timeouted) from the transaction records.
 Validator ensure the determined result with attaching digital signature with "Validator key" which can be verified by "Verifier".
 - **Validator Server**: The server accepts a connection from Verifier, and it provides Validator API, which can be used for issuing signed transactions and monitoring Ledger behind it.
 The LedgerConnector will be implemented for interacting with the Ledger nodes.
-- **Verifier**: The entity accepts only sucussfully verified operation results by verifying the digital signature of the validator.
+- **Verifier**: The entity accepts only successfully verified operation results by verifying the digital signature of the validator.
 Verifier will be instantiated by calling the VerifierFactory#create method with associated with the Validator to connect.
 Each Verifier may be temporarily enabled or disabled.
 Note that "Validator" is apart from "Verifier" over a bi-directional channel.
 - **Verifier Registry**: The information about active Verifier.
 The VerifierFactory uses this information to instantiate Verifier for the Business Logic Plugin.

 ### 5.2.2 Bootstrapping Cactus application

 Key components defined in 4.2.1 becomes ready to serve Cactus application service after  following procedures:
 1. Start `Validator`: The `Validator` of `Ledger Plugin` which is chosen for each `Ledger` depending the platform technology used (ex.
 Fabric, Besu, etc.) will be started by the administrator of `Validator`. `Validator` becomes ready status to accept connection from `Verifier` after initialization process is done.
-2. Start `Business Logic Plugin` implementation: The administrator of Cactus application service starts `Business Logic Plugin` which is implemented to execute business logic(s). `Business Logic Plugin` implementation first checks availability of depended `Ledger Plugin(s)`, then it trys to enable each `Ledger Plugin` with customized profile for actual integrating `Ledger`.
+2. Start `Business Logic Plugin` implementation: The administrator of Cactus application service starts `Business Logic Plugin` which is implemented to execute business logic(s). `Business Logic Plugin` implementation first checks availability of depended `Ledger Plugin(s)`, then it tries to enable each `Ledger Plugin` with customized profile for actual integrating `Ledger`.
 This availability checks also covers determination on the status of connectivity from `Verifier` to `Validator`.
 The availability of each `Ledger` is registered and maintained at `Cactus Routing Interface`, and it allows bi-directional message communication between `Business Logic Plugin` and `Ledger`.

 ### 5.2.3 Processing Service API call